B2B Sales Strategy27 min read

 Option 1: Manual Signal Detection

 You can start signal-driven outbound with no tools.
-It validates the approach but doesn't scale.
+It validates the approach but does not scale.

 1. Set up X keyword searches for your pain point and buying terms